microsoft/Consent-Package/docs/data.md

 # Data Structures

+## NOTE

+As of 2025-05-22, This doc is now stale.
+Updates coming before 2025-05-28!
+Refer to the types package for the latest definitions.

 ## `ConsentRecord`

 Represents the state of consent for a specific subject regarding a specific policy version.
 This is the primary record stored and audited.